mubix/epilogue/cfp.md

 # Call for Papers

-You can submit your CFP here:
+You can submit your CFP below (or click this link): http://bit.ly/epiloguecfp2019

-<iframe src="https://docs.google.com/forms/d/e/1FAIpQLScijMxmz9Be3RuAA1JINFTKaI691incc5ssyNdFjtvZfvrjrw/viewform?embedded=true" width="640" height="1340" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe>

 So now let's talk about talks!
 What do we want to see and hear about at Shmoocon Epilogue?
 Well, have you ever been to a NOVAHackers meeting? **No!?!?!?!?
 Why not?**